German lawmakers demand answers over Wirecard collapse | Law-Order

 The German government has said Merkel brought up Wirecard's planned takeover of a company in China during a visit there in September 2019 and that a senior official in her office subsequently pledged further support to Wirecard.
 In an official parliamentary response, it said that Merkel did not know at the time of the irregularities at Wirecard, which is being dismantled after its disclosure of a 1.9 billion euro hole in its accounts in June triggered its insolvency.

-Scholz, who heads Germany's finance ministry, is responsible for regulator BaFin, which has been criticized for failing to take Wirecard to the task, spending years probing critics instead.
-Scholz has said he will make reforms to strengthen BaFin's powers to investigate.
+Scholz, who heads Germany's finance ministry, is responsible for regulator BaFin, which has been criticised for failing to take Wirecard to task, spending years probing critics instead.
+A spokesman for the ministry said it would cooperate with the parliamentary enquiry and that it was working on stricter rules for auditors, supervision and accounting controls.

-The government said in another answer that there had also been more than 1,000 suspect transactions involving Wirecard since mid-2017, although most were not related to the scandal.
+The government has also said that there had been more than 1,000 suspect transactions involving Wirecard since mid 2017, although most were not related to the scandal.
 Money transfers are usually flagged to Germany's anti-money-laundering agency if, for example, they are suspiciously large.

 'STONE WALLING' Wirecard's former CEO Markus Braun and other executives have been held on suspicion of running a criminal racket that defrauded creditors of 3.2 billion euros.